boniebug/html-report/pokemon-submissions/pokemon-SkAkramali/README.md

 >NOTE: After Fetching and parsing the json object taken from the url provided by the pokemon object Url key.
 We get and object we a list of key like **name,type, moves, id and many other**.
 You can refer the below example of the object for more details.

-**example pokemon data Fetched using url given by the above pokemon object.**
+**example of the  pokemon data Fetched using url given by the above pokemon object.**
 ```js
 {
   id:1,